Telestai-Project/telestai/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Ravencoin project (and related projects) and is not to be confused with overall Ravencoin Network Protocol consensus changes.
+The following applies to code changes to the Telestai project (and related projects) and is not to be confused with overall Telestai Network Protocol consensus changes.

-Whether a pull request is merged into Ravencoin rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Telestai rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general